CorrelAid/pystatis/README.md

 ### Documentation process

-Documentation can also be built locally by running
+Documentation can also be built locally by ensuring that [pandoc is installed](https://pandoc.org/installing.html), e.g. via `conda install pandoc`, and then running

 ```bash
 cd docs && make clean && make html